GAS-inno/Powershell/AD_PowerShell/CreateADuser/README.md

 ### Step 1: Prepare CSV File
 Place the correctly formatted CSV file in `C:\temp\powershellscript\csv\`.

+### Step 3: input the keyword "create" in the action column in CSV file :
 ### Step 2: Run the Script
 Open PowerShell as an administrator and execute the script: